 Support mentoring relationships

-You should also provide additional resources and guidance to help both mentors and mentees get the most out of the program.
+You should also provide additional resources and guidance to help participants get the most out of the peer mentor program.
 This means checking in on how employees are doing in the program and what can be done better.

 Encourage pairs to connect with other mentoring pairs

-Since adding new perspectives is the key goal of mentoring, you should recommend that pairs and groups connect with others participating in the mentoring program.
+Since adding new perspectives is the key goal of peer mentorship, you should recommend that pairs and groups connect with others participating in the peer mentor program.
 This will further elevate their experience by giving them more exposure and community support.

 Run a peer mentorship program with ease